-Apple is reportedly working on a 2022 iPad Pro and rumors are hinting at some very interesting upgrades.
+Apple is reportedly working on a new 2022 iPad Pro and rumors are hinting at some intriguing upgrades.

-You’ll also want to take a look at Apple’s iPad Air 4, the new iPad mini 6, iPad mini 5, and the budget iPad.
-And if you aren’t married to Apple’s ecosystem, make sure you explore Android alternatives like the Samsung Galaxy Tab S7.
+You’ll also want to take a look at Apple’s iPad Air 4, iPad mini 6, iPad mini 5, and the budget iPad.
+And if you aren’t married to Apple’s ecosystem, make sure you explore Android alternatives like the Samsung Galaxy Tab S8 and Galaxy Tab S7.

 2022 iPad Pro Rumors

-Apple’s often puts significant space between its iPad Pro launches, but there’s a chance it launches new models sometime next year.
+Apple’s often puts significant space between its iPad Pro launches, but there’s a good chance it launches new models later on this year.

-That’s because Bloomberg’s Mark Gurman and Debby Wu, extremely reliable sources, claim Apple’s working on new iPad Pro models for next year.
-The timeline could certainly change, but as of right now, that’s what you should expect.
-Gurman reiterates this in a newer report.
+That’s because Bloomberg’s Mark Gurman and Debby Wu, extremely reliable sources, claim Apple’s working on new iPad Pro models for 2022.

-If these devices are on track for next year, you can expect numerous rumors in the days, weeks, and months ahead.
-Apple does its best to plug up leaks, but they are inevitable.
+If these devices are on track for 2022, you can expect numerous rumors and leaks in the days, weeks, and months ahead.
+Apple does its best to plug up leaks, but they’re inevitable.

 These 2022 iPad Pro rumors put those of you in the hunt for a new tablet in a tough position: Upgrade now or wait.
 While there are some great reasons to buy a new tablet right now, there are also some great reasons to hang around and wait for the 2022 iPad Pros.

 In this guide we’ll take you through the best reasons to consider waiting for the rumored 2022 iPad Pro and the best reasons to buy something else.

 Bloomberg's Mark Gurman and Debby Wu claim the new iPad Pros will feature wireless charging and reverse wireless charging.